 Encourage your own library system to join this boycott.

-Join the thousands of readers around the country who have added their names to a petition launched by the American Library Association at eBooksForAll.org.
+Join the hundreds of thousands of readers who have added their names to a petition launched by the American Library Association at eBooksForAll.org.

 Your comments and feedback are welcome.
 Please use the form below: